-You have requested our opinion with respect to certain matters in connection with the filing by Dynavax Technologies Corporation, a Delaware corporation (the "Company") of a Registration Statement on Form S-3/A (the "Registration Statement") with the Securities and Exchange Commission, including a prospectus covering the resale of securities of the Company issued pursuant to the Amended and Restated Purchase Option Agreement, dated as of November 9, 2009 (the "Purchase Option Agreement"), consisting of up to 14,076,420 shares of the Company's common stock (the "Shares") and warrants (the "Warrants") to purchase up to 7,038,210 shares of the Company's common stock (the "Warrant Shares").
+You have requested our opinion with respect to certain matters in connection with the filing by Dynavax Technologies Corporation, a Delaware corporation (the "Company") of a Registration Statement on Form S-3 (the "Registration Statement") with the Securities and Exchange Commission, including a prospectus covering the resale of up to 13,000,000 shares of the Company's common stock (the "Common Shares") that were issued on December 30, 2009 pursuant to the Amended and Restated Purchase Option Agreement, dated as of November 9, 2009 (the "Purchase Option Agreement") and up to 2,000,000 shares of the Company's common stock that may be issued upon the exercise of outstanding warrants (the "Warrant Shares") that also have been issued under the terms of the Purchase Option Agreement.

 In connection with this opinion, we have examined the Purchase Option Agreement, the Company's Restated Certificate of Incorporation, as amended, and Amended and Restated Bylaws.
 We have obtained a certificate of an officer of the Company confirming receipt of full consideration for the issuance of the Common Shares.
 Further, we have examined the Registration Statement and related Prospectus and the originals or copies certified to our satisfaction of such records, documents, certificates, memoranda and other instruments as in our judgment are necessary or appropriate to enable us to render the opinion expressed below.

-In rendering this opinion, we have assumed: the genuineness and authenticity of all signatures on original documents; the authenticity of all documents submitted to us as originals; the conformity to originals of all documents submitted to us as copies; the accuracy, completeness and authenticity of certificates of public officials; and the due authorization, execution and delivery of all documents, where authorization, execution and delivery are prerequisites to the effectiveness of such documents.
-We have also assumed that all individuals executing and delivering documents had the legal capacity to so execute and deliver.
+We have assumed the genuineness and authenticity of all signatures on original documents, the conformity to originals of all documents submitted to us as copies thereof, and the due execution and delivery of all documents where due execution and delivery are a prerequisite to the effectiveness thereof.